-Source: CNMI Department of Commerce Central Statistics Division 2008
+Sources: CNMI Department of Commerce CSD 2008

-The leading employer on Tinian is the accommodations industry, providing more than 40% of jobs.
+The leading employer on Tinian was the accommodations industry, that industry provided more than 40% of the jobs.
 The second leading employer is the public sector (17% of total employment).
 Tinian's unemployment rate is estimated to be around 17%.

 Hourly wages on Tinian have historically been somewhat higher than in the CNMI as a whole.
-Overall CNMI hourly wages were brought down due to the large amount of low-wage Chinese workers employed on Saipan.
-Another possible factor contributing to higher wages on Tinian is the relatively high level of educational attainment on the island (Table 16.1-6).
+The CNMI hourly wages were brought down due to the large amount of low-wage Chinese workers employed on Saipan.
+Another factor in the higher wages on Tinian may be the fairly high level of educational attainment on the island (Table 16.1-6).